JessiP23/new-ui/README.md

 ## Migration & cleanup summary

-- Converted React workflow to rely on stable page-level hooks; legacy `src/components/*` entry points now emit deprecation warnings and have archived copies under `legacy/`.
+- Converted the React workflow to lean on page-level hooks and archived the old entry points under `src/legacy`, logging dev warnings when imported.
-- Added guarded state updates to every `useEffect` that triggers setters, preventing the "Maximum update depth exceeded" feedback loop.
+- Guarded queue and results effects against stale updates while continuing to run all network calls through the shared `safeAsync` helper.
-- Centralized repetitive API try/catch patterns into `src/utils/safeAsync.ts` and applied it across dashboard hooks.
+- Updated the worker service to fetch-before-insert, keeping evaluation writes idempotent without hammering Supabase.
-- Introduced `.bak.YYYYMMDDHHmmss` snapshots alongside every modified file as a lightweight rollback safety net.
+- Added a post-run countdown in the queue view so operators can read the final status before the app navigates to results.
-- Added `server/requirements.txt` to capture backend dependencies explicitly.
+- Captured the pre-change runner service in `runner_service.py.bak` for a fast rollback path.